Connect with others who understand.

 What Happens After the Scan?

 After the scan is done, you can go back to your normal activities right away.
-There are no special things you need to do.
-Most of the tracer will leave your body through your urine or stool.
-The rest will fade away over time naturally.
+Most of the tracer will leave your body through your urine or stool, and the rest will fade away over time naturally.

 A special doctor, called a nuclear medicine doctor, will look at the images from your scan and write a report.
 This report will then be shared with your healthcare team, including your cardiologist (heart specialist).
 Your healthcare team will review the results.
 They will explain what the images show and what they mean for your health.

 The PYP scan might not be the only test you need.
-Based on the results, your doctor may suggest other tests.
-These could include:
+Based on the results, your doctor may suggest other tests:

-• An endomyocardial biopsy, where a small piece of heart tissue is checked for amyloid deposits
+• An endomyocardial biopsy — Checks a small piece of heart tissue for amyloid deposits

-• Amyloid fibril typing, which helps determine the type of amyloid protein in your heart
+• Amyloid fibril typing — Helps determine the type of amyloid protein in your heart

 How Can You Prepare?

-If you are pregnant or breastfeeding, or you suspect you might be pregnant, be sure to inform the scheduling team in advance.
-Let your doctor know if you are taking any medications or supplements.
+If you’re pregnant or breastfeeding, or suspect you might be pregnant, let the scheduling team know in advance.
+Tell your doctor if you’re taking any medications or supplements.

 Staying calm and still is important because moving around can blur the images.
 Blurry images might make it harder for doctors to diagnose your condition accurately.

 If needed, your doctor may recommend a mild sedative (such as lorazepam or diazepam) to help you relax during the scan.
 Be sure to bring the sedative with you on the day of the procedure.
-The technologist will instruct you on the right time to take it.
+The technologist will let you know when to take it.

 Are you living with cardiac amyloidosis?
 What has been your experience with getting a PYP scan or other diagnostic tests?
-Share your story in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.